aghosal89/FSI_NHANES_Application/README.md

             the mean square prediction error as a function of the Index parameter.

   - adj_fr_r2.R

+   Description:

+   Inputs:

+           1. qin   :  an nxm matrix whose rows are the quantiles corresponding to a distribution
+           2. qpred :  an nxm matrix whose rows are predicted quantiles for the Y above.
+           3. tt    :  an equidistant grid of points on [0,1] of length m for quantiles.
+           4. q     :  number of covariates in the model.

+    Output

+         A list contaning the Fréchet R-squared and adjusted Fréchet R-squared.

   - PLFSI_model.R
   - spline_variation.R
   - AnalysisAge30to50_with_BMXWAIST_HEI.Rmd